-The Mentor-Apprentice Program was started in California in the 1990s.
+The Mentor-Apprentice Program (originally named and often still called the Master-Apprentice Program) was started in California in the 1990s.
 Julian Lang, a Karuk speaker, suggested the idea originally, and Leanne Hinton, Nancy Richardson, Mary Bates and others initially created the program, specifically with Native American languages in mind (Hinton 2001).